Witnesses at East El Paso bar shooting uneasy after recent series of deadly events

-The shooting that left one person dead in East El Paso is leaving many of the witnesses from Sunday night still shaken up.
+EL PASO, Texas (KTSM) — The shooting that left one person dead, and another in critical condition in East El Paso is leaving many of the witnesses from Sunday night still shaken up.

 “It wasn’t just one gunshot.
 It was twenty gunshots.
 Boom boom boom boom boom,” witness Victoria Valles told KTSM.

-Valles was at the Dirty Sanchez Tequila Bar with her best friend when they heard the gunshots fire.
+Valles was at the Dirty Sanchez Tequila Bar with her best friend when they heard the gunshots.

 Emergency dispatchers said the call came around 11:10 p.m.
 In a matter of seconds, Valles said everyone was literally running for their lives.